anitaawuor/no-more-churn/README.md

 FROM customer_churn_analysis
 GROUP BY DeviceProtection;

--- 4. Churn Rate by Senior Citizen --
+-- 4. Churn Rate by Citizen --
 SELECT
     SeniorCitizen,
     COUNT(*) AS total,